See Orange? Slow Down: National Work Zone Awareness Week

 This week is National Work Zone Awareness Week across the country.
-We observe this safety awareness week every April and it is very timely as many road construction projects are in full force or beginning.
-Road construction is heavy during the spring, summer and fall months and spring is a great time to remind motorist to look for the orange cones and vests of workers in order to slow down.
+We observe this safety awareness week every April, and it is very timely as many road construction projects are in full force or beginning.
+Road construction is heavy during the spring, summer, and fall months, and spring is a great time to remind motorists to look for the orange cones and vests of workers in order to slow down.

 Not only are traffic tickets much higher in road construction zones, but the likelihood of a crash greatly increases if drivers do not slow down and use caution in these work zones.
 If you are going to be traveling down a highway or interstate from now until icy weather returns, you should look for construction areas and be very cautious.
 As well, you should always allow for some extra time in your travel schedule.
 Impatience and high speed are two of the biggest factors in causing road construction accidents.

 There were 87,606 crashes in work zones in 2010.
 This equates to one work zone injury every 14 minutes (96 a day) or about four people injured every hour.
 According to a study conducted by the U.S Department of Transportation, most of the crashes in 2010 did not lead to fatalities, but 30 percent were injury crashes, and 69 percent were property damage only crashes.

 More than 20,000 workers are injured in road construction zones each year.
 According to a presentation on Injury Hazards in Road and Bridge Construction, between 2003 -2008, these injuries were caused by the following factors:

 - Contact with objects or equipment (35%)

 - Slips, trips, or fall (20%)